-How should companies integrate new technological advances in their innovation and NPD strategies and processes?
+How should companies integrate new technological advances such as AI in their innovation and NPD strategies and processes?
 Should they mostly invest in these technologies for efficiency and productivity in their firms, or should they focus on making customer experience better?
 Or, both?
 At what cost and ROI?